microsoft/dotnet/releases/net471/dotnet471-changes.md

 * Added ability to tell whether a property value inside a template is a dynamic resource reference.
 [406807, PresentationFramework.dll, Feature]
 * Provided source info for elements in template created by XamlReader.Load [406808, PresentationFramework.dll, Feature]
 * Enabled VisualTree notifications for debugging [406811, PresentationFramework.dll, Feature]
+* A WPF app that implements an event handler for the Selector.SelectionChanged event should see the new values for the SelectedIndex, SelectedItem and SelectedValue properties.
+This worked correctly in all cases except for one: when the selection change was caused by changing SelectedValue and the handler queried the SelectedValue property, it saw the old value.
+This has been fixed.
+[96884, PresentationFramework,dll, Bug]
+* A WPF app with an event handler for the TabControl.SelectionChanged sees the wrong (old) value for TabControl.SelectedContent.
+Also, if the selection change occurs while keyboard focus is in the content area, the focus should remain in the content area (provided the new selected content has a focusable element).
+This has been fixed.
+[208019, PresentationFramework,dll, Bug]
+* Fixed an issue for touch or stylus-enabled machines, where repeated use of popups in WPF applications can cause loss of touch and stylus support.
+[479874, PresentationCore.dll, Bug]
+* Fixed an issue for touch or stylus-enabled machines, where WPF applications may throw a NullReferenceException in WispLogic.ProcessInputReport.
+[481090, PresentationCore.dll, Bug]